-C. It shall be the duty of the addressing agency to provide requested addressing guidance from the incorporated cities, to approve alphabetic street names and maintain and create address point data countywide by fostering a collaborative relationship with the incorporated cities of Salt Lake County.
-The addressing agency will maintain address points through documented data and/or validated data provided by the municipalities addressing authority.
-Maintenance includes creating new addresses, updating existing addresses and/or data associated with an address.
+- A. It shall be the duty of the addressing agency to establish an addressing standards and definitions policy for the county. - B. It shall be the duty of the addressing agency to provide requested addressing guidance from the incorporated cities, to approve alphabetic street names and maintain and create address point data countywide by fostering a collaborative relationship with the incorporated cities of Salt Lake County.
+The addressing agency will maintain address points through documented data and/or validated data provided by the addressing authority.
+Maintenance includes creating new addresses, updating existing addresses and/or data associated with an address. - C. It shall be the duty of the addressing authority to name and number all streets, to designate numbers for houses or buildings fronting upon all such streets, to certify addresses in accordance with the addressing standards and definitions policy, and to enforce the provisions of this chapter, for the unincorporated area of the county or any contract municipality.
+The addressing authority shall inform the county addressing agency prior to making addressing changes in the unincorporated county.